 Talent placing the cylinder with the parafilm-covered end facing down on the cold block.

-Gently remove excess liquid from the dissected limb with tissue paper [1].
-Place the limb on a clean plate [2], add the melted low melting point agarose on top [3], and briefly move the limb around in the agarose to displace any remaining APBS from the skin surface [4].
+Place the limb on a clean plate and gently remove excess liquid from the dissected limb with tissue paper [1].
+Add the melted low melting point agarose on top [2], and briefly move the limb around in the agarose to displace any remaining APBS from the skin surface [3].

-Talent gently blotting the dissected limb with tissue paper to remove excess liquid.
+Talent placing the limb on a clean plate and gently blotting the dissected limb with tissue paper to remove excess liquid.

 Talent placing the limb on a clean plate.
+This shot was fused with the above because it was recorded in this order.

 Talent adding melted low melting point agarose on top of the limb.